John McKee (rugby union coach): Career

 John Mckee is a New Zealand-born rugby union coach, who was the head coach of Fiji's 15s national rugby team.
 John Gregory McKee was born in Wellington, New Zealand, in 1957.

+McKee coached in the late 1990s in Australia and had success in 1999 leading Eastwood Rugby to the Club's first ever premiership win in the Shute Shield defeating Sydney University 34-17.

-McKee has been coaching since the late 1990s in Australia, but left in 2000 to coach French side AS Montferrand (now known as ASM Clermont Auvergne).
+He left in 2000 to coach French side AS Montferrand (now known as ASM Clermont Auvergne).
 In doing so, he led the team to the final of the 2000–01 French Rugby Union Championship, but lost 34–22 to Toulouse.
 In 2002 he became assistant coach of Connacht under Michael Bradley.
 McKee and Bradley led Connacht to the Quarter Finals of the 2002–03 Celtic League and the 2002–03 European Challenge Cup, before leading the side to two consecutive Semi Finals in the European Challenge Cup; 2003–04 and 2004–05.
 He left Ireland in 2005 to take over Cornish Pirates in the 2005–06 National Division One, finishing third behind Bedford Blues and Harlequins.

 In 2007 he returned to Australia as the head coach of Central Coast Rays in the inaugural and sole Australian Rugby Championship.
 The Rays finished second behind the Western Sydney Rams in the normal season, but finished on top at the final against Melbourne Rebels, winning 20–12.
 When the ARC became defunct, McKee travelled with the Pacific Islanders rugby union team on their 2008 European tour as a Specialist Coach.
 This tour included a record first-ever victory for the side, winning 25–17 against Italy.
 He furthered his international experience when he was named the Technical Advisor for Tonga in the year leading up to and during the 2011 Rugby World Cup.

 After working with Tonga, he took up the role of Programs Coach at the Australian Rugby Union, where he was involved in developing and delivering rugby programs for 18- to 22-year-old players in the ARU National Academy Program.
 This also meant he was the assistant coach for the Australian Under-20's side in the 2013 IRB Junior World Championship in France, Australia finished seventh.

 He is an Australian Rugby Union Level 3 coach and has a NZRU-Massey University Diploma of Management.
 He has an Australian Strength and Conditioning Association Level 1 Coaching certification, and has a Fitness Instructor Certification from Monash University.